EnricoPicci/go-class/src/orchestration/count-words/communication-over-sharing/readme.md

 # Count words - Communication over sharing

-These are examples of a programs that read the files in a directory and count the number of words in these files.
+These are examples of a program that reads the files in a directory and count the number of unique words in these files.

 The logic of this example is based on the following steps:

+- The program starts with the [main function](../cmd/communication-over-sharing/) which launches the function [BuildDictionary](./count.go#BuildDictionary)
 - BuildDictionary function launches
   - One goroutine to read the file names contained in the directory
   - A pool of goroutines (readers) that read each file and calculate the number of words for this file